10 Life Lessons for Little Ones: An Introduction to Polish Cartoon Characters

 An Introduction to

 Polish Cartoon Characters, A still from 'The Adventures of Colargol', directed by Janina Hartwig, 1970, photo: Filmoteka Narodowa / www.fototeka.fn.org.pl, przygody misia colargola 1_7068178.jpg

 Welcome to Polish Cartoon Characters 101, the jolly lecture each student would have aced.
 These cartoon characters are devoid of superpowers but they harness the power of creativity, kindness and adventurousness.
 What life lessons did they teach generations of Poles?

 The taller, thinner Bolek and shorter, chubby Lolek are brothers.
 Although Bolek wasn't always an angel towards his brother, the two are inseparable.
-"Co dwie głowy, to nie jedna" Poles always say – two heads are better than one.
-Indeed, you rarely find a well functioning small business without a man and his szwagier (brother-in-law) faithfully by his side.
-Abroad Bolek and Lolek were known as Jym & Jam or Bennie and Lennie.
+'Co dwie głowy, to nie jedna' Poles always say – two heads are better than one.
+Abroad Bolek and Lolek were known as Jym and Jam or Bennie and Lennie.

 While Snoopy lies around on his rooftop, Reksio makes himself useful to others.
 Polite and brave, he is as good as a do-gooder can be.